 About Alternative Family Services

-Alternative Family Services is made up of a diverse and compassionate community of staff, board members, resource parents, corporate/community partners and financial supporters that work together to help youth in foster care reclaim their sense of possibilities within safe, stable and caring environments.
+Alternative Family Services (AFS) is made up of a diverse and compassionate community of staff, board members, resource parents, corporate/community partners, and financial supporters that work together to help youth in care reclaim their sense of possibilities within safe, stable, and caring environments.

-AFS employs case workers, home approvers, office managers, case aides, mental health clinicians, family counselors and other staff members of all creeds, colors, religions and walks of life.
-AFS is a vibrant community - a rich tapestry comprised of diverse staff; foster, adoptive and biological families; volunteers and community partners who have been helping foster children and youth since 1978.
-We celebrate diversity, equal opportunity and excellence.
-AFS employs about 230 staff members from more than 12 countries, with education ranging from high school graduates to PhDs, to provide a wide range of foster, adoption, mental health and transition-aged youth services in English and Spanish.
+AFS is a rich tapestry comprised of diverse staff, foster, adoptive and biological families, volunteers, and community partners.
+We celebrate diversity, equal opportunity, and excellence.
+AFS employs about 230 staff members from more than 12 countries, with education ranging from high school graduates to PhDs, to provide a wide range of foster, adoption, mental health, transition-aged youth, and training services in English and Spanish.

 History of Alternative Family Services

 Alternative Family Services originally started in 1973 as a project within Huckleberry House, the San Francisco runaway shelter.
 Jay Berlin was hired to start and manage the Alternative Living Program (ALP), a Huckleberry foster care program that created "alternative" living situations for teenage clients who had no viable, non-abusive family to live with.

 Jay had a vision of expanding ALP into a program that would support the whole family.
 With Huckleberry's blessing, on July 1, 1978, with kids, foster families and staff in tow, the now newly renamed Alternative Family Services opened its door for business.